 Representatives for regional businesses, municipalities and Region Östergötland will participate in the game.

 The Climate Change Megagame will collaborate with SMHI, the Swedish National Council for Climate Adaptation, and researchers at McGill University in Canada.

-The Climate Change Megagame project has three main goals:
+The objectives of the Climate Change Megagame research project are:

 • to develop a university course in which students develop, organise and participate in a megagame